Automation in commercial real estate businesses is crucial for efficiency and lowering overall costs.

 What about reconciliation?
 Are you manually assembling all the costs across each of your expense categories at the end of the year and then manually splitting that across each tenant and consulting lease agreements to see what is covered and why?
 Preparing reconciliations reports for tenants is a daunting task.
 And, the activity is compounded by the number of tenants.
 Reconciliation is necessary but rarely receives the time it deserves because it takes too long.
 As a result, owners frequently encounter a loss of income due to inaccurate expense management and tracking.

 Reconciliation is a prime area for automation in commercial real estate.
 Utilizing a system with real-time expense capture and allocation is the solution to accurately managing CAM and reconciliation.
-Automation gives you the best view of your actual expenses compared against your budget.
+Automation gives you the best view of your actual expenses compared to your budget.
 It also affords you the ability to rapidly produce common area maintenance reports that can be shared with tenants saving you hundreds of hours of work.

 Ever invoice a tenant and realize you missed including the latest lease rate?
 Or, decided that invoicing was too much effort, and you would rather not do it at all?
 Then after the fact, realized that tenants were not paying the most current base rent?

 Invoicing can be a tedious process.
-To do it right, you need to know what each tenant’s base rent is and what you are currently charging for operational expense recovery.
+To do it right, you need to know what each tenant’s base rent is and what you are currently charging for operating expense recovery.
 To accomplish this, you will likely have to utilize several different logins within your accounting system since most systems separate by company.

 This entire process can and should be automated with a software tool.
 The time spent producing invoices can be dramatically reduced using a management system that reflects all your current charges based on the terms laid out in your lease.
 More importantly, the risk of missing something has also been reduced as well.
 Plus, imagine all your company data available in a single consolidated dashboard view and the clarity that will provide your entire team.